Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: System Model

 where $g_{ij}^t=|h_{ij}^t|^2$ is the channel power gain\footnote{We normalize the channel power gain to get a noise power of $1$.} and $I_{ij}^t(\mathbf{X},\mathbf{P})$ is the power of the interference coming from other devices transmitting using RB $(j,t)$.

 To serve a large number of devices, power-domain NOMA technique is used~\cite{7557079}, where a group of devices are transmitting to the BS using the same RB.
 Successive interference cancellation (SIC) is used at the BS for the decoding.
 Let $\mathbb{A}_{j}^t$ be the set of devices that are transmitting on RB $(j,t)$.
-It is well-know to use the highest channel decoding order in uplink NOMA~\cite{7557079,8632657}.
-In other words, the interference received by device $i$ comes from all devices that have lower channel gains.
-We order the devices in $\mathbb{A}_{j}^t$ with respect to $g_{ij}^t$ to obtain a new set $\mathbb{B}_{ij}^t\coloneq\{i'\in\mathbb{A}_{j}^t:g_{i'j}^t<g_{ij}^t\}.$ With that said, the interference received by device $i$ using RB $(j,t)$ can be calculated as follows:
+It is well-known to use the highest channel decoding order in uplink NOMA~\cite{7557079,8632657}.
+In other words, the interference received by the BS, which is generated by the transmission of device $i$'s packet, comes from all devices that have lower channel gains.
+We order the devices in $\mathbb{A}_{j}^t$ with respect to $g_{ij}^t$ to obtain a new set $\mathbb{B}_{ij}^t\coloneq\{i'\in\mathbb{A}_{j}^t:g_{i'j}^t<g_{ij}^t\}.$ With that said, the interference received by the BS, which is generated by device $i$'s packet using RB $(j,t)$, can be calculated as follows:

 The achievable rate between device $i$ and the BS using RB $(j,t)$ is given by: